timmalich/postgresql-query-tuning-for-dummies/README.md

 ![schema](./schema.png)

-IMPORTANT: depending on your hardware this might run a couple of minutes.
+IMPORTANT: depending on your hardware, this might run a couple of minutes.
 The database is available after you see this line on stdout:
 `... database system is ready to accept connections`